jaquerinte/caravel_radiation_harden/README.md

 ## **Description**

-The main goal of this project is to design open source radiation harden techniques.
-For now the space industry is a very close source and restricted IP industry.
-But from ESA and his partners there is increasing interest in open source software and hardware for space use.
-So the main goal of the project is to implement some radiation harden features and test them under radiation to see how this techniques behave.
-Due to the nature of this project that is using a node that is close to the nodes use in this industry we will be easy to compare to current solutions.

-In detail this project aims to test different techniques for error detection and correction in registers.
-In this case is implemented a 32 bit register file that we be use at the same time (with some limitations) with the different techniques selected.
-This techniques are:
+The main goal of this project is to assess the reliability of the SkyWater 130nm manufacturing process and Open Source PDK, as well as to evaluate different reliability mitigation techniques.
+Currently, the space industry relies on custom designs implemented with older mature manufacturing technologies such as 130nm or 65nm, which feature fault-tolerant and radiation hardening features.
+However, due to the small volume of space chips and to the closed environment of commercial EDA tools, the cost for space-specific (and other critical industries with similar reliability requirements such as avionics) is prohibitive for non-large corporations already operating in this domain, which limits innovation significantly.
+We have experienced this limitation first hand in our research institution through our close collaboration with the European Space Agency (ESA) in the framework of several research projects we are leading, such as the GPU4S (GPU for Space) ESA-funded activity.

+However, with SkyWater 130nm and OpenLane, there is a great opportunity for lowering the barrier to entry in the safety-critical chip design market.
+In order this to happen, it is necessary to characterise the reliability of a test chip under stressful conditions, such as different types of irradiation, thermal and others.
+For this reason, in this open source test chip we implement the infrastructure which will be required to perform such an assessment for this technology for the first time.

+In order to assess the reliability of a chip we require methods to be able to observe in a detailed way its internal state, so that not only we can identify whether errors (e.g. bitflips) have occurred, but also to know which part of the design has been affected.
+For this reason, the initial reliability assessment has to be performed in a design with relatively low complexity, high level of control and with appropriate facilities to provide the required information.

+The most vulnerable parts of a hardware design are its memory structures because they retain their previous values.
+Therefore, in our chip we have decided to focus on error detection and error correction specifically on flip-flops and registers which are the primary memory storage primitives.
+Therefore, our design is centered around a register file with 32, 32-bit registers implemented with flip-flops.
+We have implemented multiple reliability solutions such as different degrees of replication and ECC around this register file, which can be selectively configured and combined (with some limitations), in order to reliably detect whether errors occur, and in case they do, whether they can be corrected.
+Moreover, we include a redundant Monitoring Unit consisting of detailed event counters for each of the registers.
+This way, we can also assess the protection level offered by these different reliability methods and study their trade-offs in order to guide future developments.

+In particular, our design has the following characteristics:
+- 32, 32-bit register file implemented with flip-flops, organised in 4 banks which can be used in parallel.
+Each register value can be individually set or inspected.
+The register file can be either clocked with a user controled signal, offering full control, or with the default chip clock.

+- 4 different protection mechanisms, each of which can be enabled selectively and in combination with others:
-- ECC: ECC with 1 bit correction and 2 bit correction
+  - Error Correction Code (ECC): ECC with 1 bit correction and 2 bit correction.

-- Triple Redundancy: The input value is triplicated in the register file
+  - Triple Redundancy: The input value is triplicated in the register file.

-- Shadow Register: The input value has a copy in the register file
+  - Shadow Register: The input value has a copy in the register file.

   - ECC Shadow Register: The input value has a copy in the register file with ECC protection of 1 bit correction and 2 bit correction.

+- Duplicated Monitoring Unit: Individual 32-bit counters per register, reporting write and read operations performed, as well as the number of detected and corrected errors.
+Both the monitoring registers and their combinational counter circuit is replicated, ensuring reliable information.

 ## **How To Use The Chip**
-This is a full example of how to use the chip in the context of caravel.
-For this example we will write a value to the register 1 and then we will read that value from the register file.
-This is also the first test of the chip.
+This is a full example of how to use our design from caravel.
+In this example we write a value to the register 1 and then we read that value from the register file.
+This is the first, basic test of the chip.

 ```C++